 Burntcoat Head Park

-Visitors are asked to follow all public health guidelines while visiting the park.
+Visitors are asked to follow all public health guidelines while visiting us.

 Make memories in East Hants at Burntcoat Head Park, home of the world’s highest recorded tides.